stancl/tenancy-docs/source/docs/v3/tenancy-bootstrappers.blade.md

 ### Assets

-The bootstrapper modifies the links retrieved by the `asset()` helper so that they link to the files *of the currently initialized and identified tenant*.
+The bootstrapper modifies the links retrieved by the `asset()` helper, so they link to the files *of the currently initialized and identified tenant*.

 Before using the `asset()` helper, make sure to [assign the identification middleware you're using in your app to TenantAssetsController's `$tenancyMiddleware`]({{ $page->link('configuration#static-properties') }}):